tonidezman/railscast_downloader/README.md

+Instructions:
-1. Open downloader.rb file and change DOWNLOAD_FOLDER constant to point to the directory you want to download episodes to.
+1. Open downloader.rb file and change `DOWNLOAD_FOLDER` constant to point to the directory you want to download episodes to.

 2. You need to have Firefox installed.

 3. Open the terminal:
-- install ruby 2.6.1 or change ruby ruby version in the Gem file to the latest Ruby version
+- Install ruby 2.6.1 or change ruby version in the Gemfile to the latest Ruby version
-- install all the dependencies by running
+- Install all the dependencies by running
 ```bash
 $ bundle install
 ```